gemstackio/installfest/README.md

 # Tell Antigen that you're done.
 antigen apply
 ```
-3. Restart your terminal which should kick off a bunch of application installtions and you will see your teminal change a bit.
+3. Restart your terminal, which should kick off a bunch of application installations, and you will see your terminal change a bit.

-Note that we loaded a theme called `robbyrussell` there are many different themes you can test out and install by changing the name provided in line `antigen theme <NAME OF THEME>` in your `.zshrc` file.
-You can find an expasive list of themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
+Note that we loaded a theme called `robbyrussell` there are many different themes you can test out and install by changing the name provided inline `antigen theme <NAME OF THEME>` in your `.zshrc` file.
+You can find an expansive list of themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)

 ## Install Node
-Now that we have `antigen` installed and configured it is really easy to install `Node.js`.
+Now that we have `antigen` installed and configured, it is straightforward to install `Node.js`.

 1. Enter the following command into your terminal:
 ```sh